uccser/cs-field-guide/csfieldguide/curriculum_guides/content/en/apcsp/sections/global-impact.md

 ### LO 7.1.2 Explain how people participate in a problem-solving process that scales.

 - EK 7.1.2A Distributed solutions must scale to solve some problems.
-- EK 7.1.2B Science has been impacted by using scale and "citizen science" to solve scienti c problems using home computers in scientific research.
+- EK 7.1.2B Science has been impacted by using scale and "citizen science" to solve scientific problems using home computers in scientific research.
 - EK 7.1.2C Human computation harnesses contributions from many humans to solve problems related to digital data and the Web.
 - EK 7.1.2D Human capabilities are enhanced by digitally enabled collaboration.
-- EK 7.1.2E Some online services use the contributions of many people to bene t both individuals and society.
+- EK 7.1.2E Some online services use the contributions of many people to benefit both individuals and society.
 - EK 7.1.2F Crowdsourcing offers new models for collaboration, such as connecting people with jobs and businesses with funding.
 - EK 7.1.2G The move from desktop computers to a proliferation of always-on mobile computers is leading to new applications.